 A patchwork quilt of neighborhoods, beaches, highways and cities; as Jack Kerouac once said, LA is ‘a jungle’.
 As you’ll agree, it’s a jungle most people have traversed and one whose tourist hot spots are heaving all year round.
-But what if we opened our little black book and took you down the insider’s lane of this tourist highway and further into the surrounding hotspots of California?
-With a unique lowdown on LA from MR PORTER.COM, LA-based designer Greg Chait of The Elder Statesman plus the knowledge of our travel experts, we’ve created an itinerary that will have you navigating like a native ‘Angeleno’ as you dip and dive into the best parts of the City of Angels, Santa Barbara and Palm Springs.
+But what if we opened our little black book and took you down the insider’s lane of this tourist highway and further into the surrounding hotspots of Southern California?
+With the unique lowdown on LA from our travel experts, we’ve created an itinerary that will have you navigating SoCal like a native ‘Angeleno’ as you dip and dive into the best parts of the City of Angels, Santa Barbara and Palm Springs.

 Starting in Los Angeles